SheshmaniPatel/Calculator-project/README.md

 # Calculator-project
-it works on click event as well as keypress
+it works on click event as well as on keypress